Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/setup/setup-apps-for-business.md

 ## <a name="install-office"></a>Installer Office

-Après avoir créé des comptes pour d’autres utilisateurs au sein de votre entreprise, vous et les membres de votre équipe pouvez installer la version de bureau complète d’Office (Word, Excel, Outlook, etc.).
-Chaque membre peut installer Office sur un maximum de 5 PC ou Mac.
+Once you've created accounts for other people in your business, you and your team members will be able to install the full desktop version of Office (Word, Excel, Outlook, etc.).
+Each person can install Office on up to 5 PCs or Macs.

 ::: moniker range="o365-worldwide"